zerratar/PapyrusDotNet/README.md

 and only use classes from the PapyrusDotNet.Core.dll and/or any PapyrusDotNet.Core extended libraries, e.g.
 PapyrusDotNet.Core.Collections

-See TestDLL for example of usage.
+See Examples folder for usable examples.

 If you're not familiar with Papyrus, i highly recommend you read some<br/>